 Who is behind the bid?

-Bristol Food Network, Bristol Green Capital Partnership, Bristol City Council and Resource Futures are coordinating the bid, and the achievement would not have been possible without delivery partners Feeding Bristol, Bristol Food Producers, Incredible Edible Bristol and Grow Wilder (part of Avon Wildlife Trust).
+Bristol Food Network, Bristol Green Capital Partnership, Bristol City Council and Resource Futures coordinated the bid, and the achievement would not have been possible without delivery partners Feeding Bristol, Bristol Food Producers, Incredible Edible Bristol and Grow Wilder (part of Avon Wildlife Trust).
 There are also several generous partners, sponsors and supporters (click below to find out who they are).
-However, achieving Gold will only be possible with the help and contributions of a multitude of organisations, businesses, and individuals across Bristol; Bristol Going for Gold is a truly city-wide effort, kickstarting a decade of transformation through food to 2030.
+However, achieving Gold has only beeen possible with the support, hard work and contributions of a multitude of organisations, businesses, and individuals across Bristol; Bristol Going for Gold has been a truly city-wide effort, kickstarting a decade of transformation through food to 2030.

 The Bristol Going for Gold ambition is aligned with Bristol’s One City Plan.